tommyzhng/rfs-pid-controller/README.md

 - vision.py is used to convert an obs virtual camera source video feed into numbers, using tesseract ocr.
 It obtains the altitude and descent rate readings from the game using a pre-trained number recognition model.
 - control.py is used to establish the pyautogui commands, along with hosting a control center for calling the PID controller.
 - controllerPID.py is where the PID is located.
+  - This was a basic PID system, where the terms were calculated based on the altitude measurements.
+This project could not have any overshoot since the goal is to land a plane smoothly in a simulation.
+This caused the derivative gain to rise and the integral gain to lower.
 ## Technologies
 The project is created with:
 * tesseract-OCR version 5.3.2